pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration.md

 - The status report port for TiDB server
 - Default: "10080"
-- This is used to get server internal data.
+- This port is used to get server internal data.
 The data includes [Prometheus metrics](https://prometheus.io/) and [pprof](https://golang.org/pkg/net/http/pprof/).
-- Prometheus metrics can be got through `"http://host:status_port/metrics"`.
+- Prometheus metrics can be accessed by `"http://host:status_port/metrics"`.
-- Pprof data can be got through `"http://host:status_port/debug/pprof"`.
+- pprof data can be accessed by `"http://host:status_port/debug/pprof"`.

+## `--status-host`

+- The `HOST` used to monitor the status of TiDB service
+- Default: `0.0.0.0`

 ## `--store`